JodoZT/MHWNoChunk/MHWNoChunk/readme.txt

 ﻿This tool can decompress part of the MHW chunk file as you want.
 ﻿2x speed and 0.5x disk usage.
 No .PKG file created.

-v1.3.2 update:
+v2.0.0 update:
+Support iceborne version and never support the older versions.
+If you are using the old version, please use the tool of v1.3.2. v1.3.2 update:
 Fixed bug while extracting with chunk10.
 Thanks KeisukeOkaya for his work.
 ﻿v1.3.1 update: